interactivethings/gsheets/README.md

 # gsheets

-Get public Google Spreadsheets as plain JavaScript/JSON.
+Get public Google Sheets as plain JavaScript/JSON.
 Works in Node.js and on the Command Line.

 ### Features